Education

 We aim to create innovative and creative changes to inspire local children by giving them opportunities to improve their lives through our Education Program.
 It is our goal at Begawan to prepare them for creative and responsible roles today and in the future.
 Depending on their learning schedule and learning, you can actively engage, teach, and participate in a number of different activities with the students during their time at the centre.
 They may be harvesting mushrooms, preparing planting beds in the garden, feeding the crickets, checking the beehives, or simply learning English and Maths through exciting activities.

 The students will be happy to welcome you to our Learning Centre, while our education facilitators will assist you in actively engaging with the students.
 By visiting our Learning Centre, you contribute to Begawan’s continued free quality education for the local community.
-You may visit us from Monday to Saturday by appointment.
+You may visit us from by appointment.

 2016